zacsketches/go-jwt/README.md

 Most importantly, I can also load this tool onto the cloud instance for a webhook triggered deployment manager service and generate tokens for local testing and verfication of the handler.

+#### If you explicitly provide a file, it won’t look for the env var
+`jwt sign --key test-keys/private.pem`

+#### If you don’t pass --key and rely on the env var, it will warn clearly
+`jwt sign`
+# Sign error: env var DEPLOY_SIGNING_KEY_B64 is set as key source, but not found in environment

 ## CI Usage
 Primary usage in Github actions as follows
 #### 1. Convert a local private key into a base 64 string.